 - information required to enable setting up an AF session with required QoS as defined in clause 6.1.3.22;

 - information required to enable setting up an AF session with support for Time Sensitive Networking (TSN) as defined in clause 6.1.3.23.

+- information required to enable setting up an AF session with support for Time Sensitive Communication as defined in clause 6.1.3.23a.

+- information required to enable setting up an AF session with support for Deterministic Networking (DetNet) as defined in clause 6.1.3.23b.

 Npcf also enables the AF to request to influence Access and Mobility related policies for a UE and enables the AF to provide guidance for UE URSP rule determination.
 Npcf and Naf enable the AF subscription to notifications on PDU Session events, i.e. the events requested by the AF as described in clause 6.1.3.18 and the change of DNAI as defined in clause 5.6.7 of TS 23.501 [2].